betaglot/plantabeta/docs/dev/DesignedForYou.md

 ## What do the icons mean?

-🔷<beta>Beta</beta>: The system used to prescribe or describe a planter's experience.
+🔷<beta>Beta</beta>: The system used to prescribe or describe a plantor's experience.

 "beta" comes from climbing.
 It is any information about how to climb something.
 The term beta is an abbreviation of Betamax, which was hardware used to record video, like a VHS cassette tape 📼.
 Before the internet climbers would give each other Betamax video tapes of climbs, so if you wanted to see a video of climb was performed you would ask for the "Beta".
 Although people no longer use tapes 📼, the term is still used in climbing all the time and is sometimes used in other mountain sports, such as, mountain biking and skiing.